-Academic Credentials: PhD, MPA, University of Akron, BA, The Ohio State University

-Program Advisor(s): S. Gale, K. Wolf
+Program Director: Dr. Scott Gale, PhD, MPA Academic Credentials: PhD, MPA, University of Akron, BA, The Ohio State University Contact Information: Email: sgale@stu.edu; Phone: 305-628-6526 Program Advisor(s): S. Gale, K. Wolf

 Program Description: The BA-JD in English allows students to accelerate their graduation towards Law School while pursuing the Bachelor of Arts (BA) in English.
 The English major specializes in learning about the world's great writers, specifically the master essayists, poets, dramatists, and novelists throughout civilization and, more narrowly, in the English-speaking world.
 Each English major has the opportunity to tailor an individualized program of study that fits personal needs and interests.
 Every major is expected to take an English literature survey, an American literature survey or an American Studies course, and upper-division courses on literary periods, genres, special topic areas, and/or professional writing.